telerik/winforms-docs/virtualgrid/virtualgrid-getting-started.md

 ### Using the virtual grid

 1\.
-Tou use the grid you should firs specify the the count of columns and rows.
-In addition you should subscribe to the __CellValueNeeded__ and __CellValuePushed__ events which are used for populating the grid with data and updating the data source when a value in the grid is changed:
+To use the grid you should first specify the the count of columns and rows.
+In addition, you should subscribe to the __CellValueNeeded__ and __CellValuePushed__ events which are used for populating the grid with data and updating the data source when a values are changed:

 {{source=..\SamplesCS\VirtualGrid\VirtualGridGettingStarted.cs region=InitGrid}}
 {{source=..\SamplesVB\VirtualGrid\VirtualGridGettingStarted.vb region=InitGrid}}